 The Inn, with a unique Frank Lloyd Wright architectural flavor in its design, didn’t open until March 29 of this year and it isn’t there because of the one golf tournament.

 “It was done for the benefit of SentryWorld’s general business and Sentry Insurance’s business,’’ said James.
 “It was a business decision made without regard to the U.S. Senior Open, although it will be utilized for the championship.’’

 Last touches on the course are still to be made, and the two new refreshment stations just opened on July 12.
 SentryWorld went on the clock for its Senior Open as soon as this year’s version at Saucon Valley, in Pennsylvania, was completed.

-The event will be contested on SentryWorld’s course from June 29 to July 2 in 2023.
-It’ll be the third U.S. Golf Association national championship played at the resort.
+The event will be contested on SentryWorld’s course from June 29 to July 2 in 2023, six months after the Sentry Tournament of Champions in Hawaii.
+The Senior Open will be the third U.S. Golf Association national championship played at the resort.

 “No doubt it’ll bring the spotlight on SentryWorld,’’ said James.
 “It’ll be broadcast in 125 countries around the world, and having the best players in the world playing our golf course is an honor.’’

 It goes beyond that, however.
 Other big championships have been held in Wisconsin – at Blackwolf Run and Whistling Straits in Kohler and Erin Hills in particular – but this will be the first such event in the central part of the state.